rfaturriza/muslim_book/README.md

 - Get It & Injectable

 ## Features
 - [✔] Display Quranic (Surah and Juz mode) text with translations.
+- [✔] Localization in English and Bahasa Indonesia.
 - [✔] Search functionality for finding specific Surah.
 - [✔] Search functionality for finding specific Surah.
 - [✔] Display Shalat time by location.
 - [In Progress] Bookmark and save favorite verses.
 - [In Progress] Night mode for comfortable reading at night.
+- [In Progress] Setting for changing font size, font type, language, etc.
+- [ ] Display Quranic text with tajweed.
 - [ ] Audio recitations of Quranic verses.
 - [ ] User-friendly and responsive design.

 ## Installation
 To run this Flutter project on your local machine, follow these steps:

 1. **Clone the repository:**